 (b) on areas within 100 x 100 mm2.

 3.3.4.5.
-The approval number and the additional symbols shall be placed close to the circle prescribed in paragraph 2.2. and either above or below the letter “E”, or to the right or left of that letter.
+The approval number and the additional symbols shall be placed close to the circle and either above or below the letter “E”, or to the right or left of that letter.
 The digits of the approval number shall be on the same side of the letter “E” and face the same direction.

 3.3.4.6.
 Examples of the arrangement of vehicle and devices marking are shown in Annex 24.

 3.3.4.7.
 When two or more lamps are part of the same unit of grouped, combined or reciprocally incorporated lamps (including a retro-reflector), approval is granted only if each of these lamps satisfies the requirements of this Regulation or of another Regulation.
 Lamps not satisfying any one of those Regulations shall not be part of such a unit of grouped, combined or reciprocally incorporated lamps.